megaStar277/code-push-server/README.md

 [![Known Vulnerabilities](https://snyk.io/test/npm/code-push-server/badge.svg)](https://snyk.io/test/npm/code-push-server)
 [![Licenses](https://img.shields.io/npm/l/code-push-server.svg)](https://spdx.org/licenses/MIT)

 CodePush Server is a CodePush progam server! microsoft CodePush cloud is slow in China, we can use this to build our's.
 I use [qiniu](http://www.qiniu.com/) to store the files, because it's simple and quick!
-Or you can use local storage, just modify config.js file, it's simple configure.
+Or you can use [local/s3/oss] storage, just modify config.js file, it's simple configure.

 ## qq交流群

-- 628921445
+- NO.2群: 628921445
-- 535491067
+- NO.1群: 535491067

 ## 正确使用code-push热更新